-An employee who resigns with less than 3 years' service is not entitled to indemnity.
+Article 53 of the Law provides that an employee who resigns with less than 3 years' service is not entitled to indemnity.
 One who resigns with more than 3 years but less than 5 years' service is entitled to 50% indemnity.
-If the period of service is more than 5 years but less than 10 years, the worker is entitled to 2/3rd indemnity, and if the period of service exceeds 10 years, the worker is entitled to full indemnity.
-However, employees who are made redundant (irrespective of length of service), who reach retirement age, who are disabled at work, or who die, are entitled to full indemnity.
-A woman who gets married while she is an employee and who resigns within a year of marriage, is entitled to full indemnity.
+If the period of service is more than 5 years but less than 10 years, the worker is entitled to 75% indemnity, and if the period of service exceeds 10 years, the worker is entitled to full indemnity.
+However, Article 52 of the Law provides that employees who are made redundant (irrespective of length of service), who reach retirement age, who are disabled at work, or who die, are entitled to full indemnity.
+A woman who gets married while she is an employee and who resigns within a year of marriage is entitled to full indemnity.